Gardenia with Chardin Oil Painting Demo

 Why a gardenia on old art books?

+I hope you enjoy this step-by-step oil painting of a Gardenia.
 This gardenia was growing in our yard just outside of our studio.
 We love the delicate beauty of gardenia’s and the aroma is intoxicating.
 The books are from a collection of artist biographies given to me by my grandfather.
 They are now well over a hundred years old.
 I have several paintings of various fruit sitting on some of these books.
 This time I was compelled to place a beautiful flower on them for this painting.
 Placing the gardenia on these books made me feel closer to my grandfather and the great artists who have inspired me.
 Especially the one about Chardin, one of my favorite still-life painters.

 A quick look at my process